Chargebacks have become a growing problem for ecommerce companies. In fact, credit card chargebacks are rising at a rate of 20% each year.

 With an AVS, a criminal with an access to a stolen credit card can’t make a purchase without knowing a zip code associated with the card.
 If you don’t have this added security measure in place, you’ll be out of luck when a cardholder files a chargeback for a purchase made by a credit card thief.

-Only 40% of business owners say they are very confident in their abilities to detect fraudulent activity.
+Sadly despite these statistics only about 40% of business owners say they are very confident in their abilities to detect fraudulent activity.

 Furthermore, 45% of business executives say they are significantly more concerned about the risk of fraud becoming a growing problem.